coa4550/bottletrace-admin/ADMIN_USER_SETUP.md

    - Click the "+ Create Admin User" button in the top right
    - Fill in the required information:
      - **Email** (required): The email address for the new admin
+     - **Password**: Choose to auto-generate or create a custom password
      - **First Name**: Admin's first name
      - **Last Name**: Admin's last name
      - **Job Title**: Defaults to "Admin"